UPPMAX/UPPMAX-documentation/docs/getting_started/get_uppmax_2fa.md

 Follow the guide [Setting up two factor authentication for UPPMAX](https://www.uu.se/en/centre/uppmax/get-started/2-factor).

+After this procedure, it takes around 15 minutes before you can use the 2FA to log in.

 ![UPPMAX 2FA set up for a fictional UPPMAX user called `sven`](./img/uppmax_2fa.png)

 > UPPMAX 2FA set up for a fictional UPPMAX user called `sven`